zibhub/GNDMS/0.6.x/installation-guide/index.md

   We provide a script which executes a simple file transfer.
 It can be found
   under:

       $GNDMS_SOURCE/taskflows/fileTransfer/bin/run-transfer-client.sh

-  The script requires the following arguments to run:

-  + The transfer request as properties-file:
+  The script requires the transfer request as properties-file:

       -props < staging-property-file-name >

   An example for transfer properties can be found in:

       $GNDMS_SOURCE/taskflows/fileTransfer/etc/order.properties

-  + Login details for the MyProxyServer, the same you used with myproxy-init.
-See below for additional information about the MyProxy-configuration

-        -myProxyLogin  < login >
-        -myProxyPasswd < pass-phrase >
+  Additionally arguments for the security and the endpoitns are required see the section [Running a GORFX-test-client](#running_a_gorfxtestclient) for details.

 Additionally, please consult the documentation for the respective